 Accelerated and Improved Workout Recovery

 Amino acids are the building blocks of protein, while antioxidants are a powerful defense against free radicals.
 Chia seeds are full of both.
 Eat them soon after your workout to jumpstart recovery.

 Chia seeds can be added to enhance many recipes.
 Unlike flax seeds, they do not have to be presoaked in order to be digestible.
 However, it is worth noting that sprouting chia seeds will only increase their nutritional benefits and digestibility even further.
 Pour a tablespoon or two in a favorite smoothie, salad, or beverage.

 A popular preparation method, adopted from the Tarahumara Indians, is to make a chia seed drink energy drink, by soaking two tablespoons in a glass of water or raw fruit juice for about five to ten minutes.
-As a general rule, one part chia seeds to seven parts liquid will works well.
+As a general rule, one part chia seeds to seven parts liquid will work well.
 The chia seeds will absorb the liquid and form into a gelatinous mixture.
-The seeds have a mild and a light nutty flavor, and a cooked tapioca like consistency.
+The seeds have a mild and a light nutty flavor, and cooked tapioca-like consistency.

 Raw Organic Chia Fresca Recipe

 1 tablespoon organic chia seeds